oddbird/oddleventy/content/blog/2022/platform-tools.md

 [removing units from zero](/2022/08/04/zero-units/), or Harry Roberts' recent warnings around
 [Critical CSS](https://csswizardry.com/2022/09/critical-css-not-so-fast/).
-In a language like CSS,
+In a language like CSS --
 where order is meaningful,
-and duplicate properties are a useful feature, it's risky for automated build tools to try and be _clever_ about minification.
+and duplicate properties are a useful feature -- it's risky for automated build tools to try and be _clever_ about minification.
 I don't know that a CSS minifier